Noise-Induced Hearing Loss (NIHL) Safety Talk

 Hearing Damage Prevention

-- The best way to protect yourself is to eliminate the exposure to the noise.
-That can be achieved through removing yourself from the area the noise is in or eliminating the excessive noise altogether.
+- The best way to protect yourself is to eliminate exposure to the noise.
+That can be achieved by removing yourself from the area the noise is in or eliminating the excessive noise altogether.

 - Administrative controls such as training on using hearing protection, job rotation, breaks, and routine maintenance programs are some ways that protect workers from being exposed to hazardous noise.